In this post, we discuss how to set the scene for your reader using the 4 scene markers.

 Greg stood barefoot on the warm wooden deck of his holiday house in Clarens, looking out at the Maluti Mountains.
 At twilight, the mountains were robed in blue shadows and scarfed by thick cloud.
 Perfect.
 He lifted his iPhone to frame this breath-taking view.
 He wanted to send it to Gillian back in Johannesburg, show her just what she was missing—always putting her career before their life together.

 Of course, you could play with each of these markers as you become more experienced as a writer.
-Why not try it in dialogue?

 “I’m looking out at the mountains.”
 Greg spoke into his iPhone.
 “They’ve never looked more beautiful.”

-“On the other end of the line, Gillian sighed.
+On the other end of the line, Gillian sighed.
 “I wish I could be in Clarens with you, but I have to work.”

-Indeed, you could create abstract elements in each marker to intrigue the reader and pull them in, taking them in to the story from a different viewpoint or using an unusual narrative voice.
+You could create abstract elements in each marker to intrigue the reader and pull them in, taking them in to the story from a different viewpoint or using an unusual narrative voice.

 White exploded into white.
 A violent emptiness grew from a deeper emptiness.
 Don’t open your eyes, don’t open your eyes.
 Silent voices struggled through the Megaphone.
-The thin drip, drip, drip of clear pharmaceutical poison found its way into a network of veins, into blood, into a cottonwool mind.
+The thin drip, drip, drip of clear pharmaceutical poison found its way into a network of veins, into blood, into a cotton wool mind.
 If you open your eyes, they’ll be back—the wolves, the marionettes, the eyeless children.
 The voice is brittle and cold.
 Of course, the doctor had issued a warning: stop taking your meds and you’ll wind up at Sterkfontein again.

 Whatever approach you chose, keep in mind that no story exists in a vacuum.
 Even if it does take place in a nebulous and enigmatic form, this needs to come through early on in the scene.
 Don’t leave the reader hanging.
 Make sure that what is in your head makes it on to the page in a radiant way.